The Day of the Programmer - a battle of IT cakes

-Two experienced developers took a part in the competition: Vanya was in the blue corner (blue team), Max was in white corner (white team).
+Two experienced developers took a part in the competition: Vanya was in the blue corner (blue team), Max was in a white corner (white team).
 The spirit of competition has not been canceled.
-Naturally they had some helpers, so in general it was not clear who is behind whom.
+Naturally, they had some helpers, so in general, it was not clear who is behind whom.

-As usual teams started with the design, although it was needlessly - nevertheless the final product had nothing common with the project.
+As usual, teams started with the design, although it was needlessly - nevertheless, the final product had nothing in common with the project.
 The customer has approved both products, having almost nothing to understand, cause she was too hungry.

 The blue team has gone through all the classic start-ups - they quickly prepared a small, but still quite suitable for the operation product ( you may consider as MVP), thus confused the customer and won a bit of time.
 The product turned out to be quite usable, though falling apart during operation (a kernel dropped out all the time).

 "This time we will do everything right" - said Max, and carefully put the first layer of the “ugly code” on the top of the already fragile architecture.
-The idea with layers has become quite popular among the other members of the team, and “ugly code” penetrated to the all layers of the architecture.
+The idea of layers has become quite popular among the other members of the team, and “ugly code” penetrated all layers of the architecture.
 Layer by layer - the system became harder in front of our eyes.

 And then the project has gained an unexpected twist - one member of the blue team, knowing that such an approach never brings any luck to the development, decided to put the crutches and quickly covered it with autotests.
 100% test coverage, well supported on a crutch, became the foundation for the new system.

-Unfortunately, just before the release of the product, the styles "floated", but there was no time to fix it, so they decided to convince the customer in beauty of the product ... especially if to look from above.
+Unfortunately, just before the release of the product, the styles "floated", but there was no time to fix it, so they decided to convince the customer of the beauty of the product ... especially if to look from above.